Civil Rights And Faith Leaders To FBI: Take White Nationalist Violence Seriously

 Following the New Zealand attacks, President Trump was asked if he sees white nationalism as a rising threat around the world.
 "I don't really," he said.
 "I think it's a small group of people that have very, very serious problems."
 But Khera argues this downplaying of white nationalist violence predates President Trump's administration.

-Khera points out that, when nine African Americans were gunned down in a Charleston, S.C., church in 2015, the killer was a white supremacist who said he wanted to start a race war.
+Khera points out that, when nine African Americans were gunned down in a Charleston church, the killer was a white supremacist who said he wanted to start a race war.
 Yet then head of the FBI, James Comey, wouldn't call the murders an act of terrorism.

 That attitude has only deepened, Khera says, under the current administration.